membraneframework-labs/guide/chapter1/concepts.md

 Every pad has some capabilities, which defines a type of data that it is expecting.
 This format can be, for example, raw audio with specific sample rate or encoded audio in given format.

-Two elements that should send data between them, should have linked pads.
+Two elements that should send data between each other, should have linked pads.
 One pad can be linked with only one other pad of a different element.
 Only links between `output` and `input` pads are allowed.
 Furthermore, to link two pads, their capabilities have to be compatible.

 ## Pipelines

 Pipeline is a container that consists of many elements and links between them.
 Like an Element, every Pipeline also has playback state and on its basis, it manages the state of the contained elements.

 During the application execution, elements may want to signal some events.
 For that purpose, they send the `notification` to their supervisor, which in most cases is a pipeline.
 A programmer can handle those notifications by defining the appropriate method in the pipeline module.